axoflow/axosyslog-core-docs/content/filterx/filterx-metrics/_index.md

 | Type:    | dict |
 | Default: | `{}` |

-The labels used to create separate counters, based on the fields of the messages processed by `update_metrics`.
+The labels used to create separate counters, based on the fields of the messages processed by `update_metric`.
 Use the following format:

 ```shell
 labels(